 But times have changed folks.
 Contemporary information systems provide many more options for classification.
-In SharePoint for example you can create a mix of classification options through team sites, subsites, libraries, lists, content types, folder structures, lookup sets, and managed metadata.
+For example, in SharePoint you can create a mix of classification options through team sites, sub-sites, libraries, lists, content types, folder structures, lookup sets, and managed metadata.
 Information architects can now tailor classification to better suit the needs of their users.

 Of course such flexibility creates its own problems.
-But more about that in a later post.
+But that’s another topic for another day.

 What relationships will the classification scheme have with system processes?